Experimental Analysis of Large-scale Learnable Vector Storage Compression: Evaluation Framework

 \section{Evaluation Framework}

-We design and implement a unified modular evaluation framework for embedding compression.
-The overall framework is shown in Figure~\ref{fig:framework}.
+We design and implement a unified modular evaluation framework for embedding compression, as shown in Figure~\ref{fig:framework}.
 Generally, all existing embedding compression methods can be implemented with these 4 modules: encoding function, embedding layer, scheduler, and auxiliary module.
 The encoding function inputs features and outputs one-hot or multi-hot vectors.
-The embedding layer stores embedding-related parameters, such as one or several embedding tables, MLPs, 1-D arrays, and sparse matrices, etc. It outputs the corresponding embeddings based on the encoded vectors.
-The embeddings are fed into neural networks along with numerical features for predictions.
-We omit the neural network part in the figure because it is not our focus.
+The embedding layer stores embedding-related parameters, such as one or several embedding tables, MLPs, 1-D arrays, and sparse matrices, etc. For sparse matrices, we implement CSR and COO formats, and the framework adaptively chooses the format under a given memory budget.
+The embedding layer outputs the corresponding embeddings based on the encoded vectors, then the embeddings are fed into neural networks along with numerical features for predictions.
+We omit the neural network part from the figure because it is not our focus.
 The optional auxiliary module contains data structures that assist model training, such as the frequency information in dynamic encoding, the learnable masks in pruning, the architecture weights in dimension reduction.
 The scheduler manages the entire training process, switches training stages, and schedules proper data to train certain parts of the model.
 For example, DARTS-based methods use training data and evaluation data to update model parameters and architecture weights respectively, while NAS-based methods usually require a re-training stage for further improvement.

 The framework integrates 14 representative methods for experimental comparison, which are listed in Section~\ref{sec:expr:settings:method}.
 Besides existing methods, our framework supports any new method that applies this compression pipeline.
 We expect more compression methods to be proposed based on our framework.